+Prerequisite(s): Completion of Honors Biology with a B or higher or Biology with an A, teacher recommendation, and Department

+Chairperson signature.

-Prerequisite(s): Completion of Honors Biology with a B or higher or Biology with an A, teacher recommendation, and Department Chairperson signature.
-NOTE: Core class, elective, has lab component Environmental Science Honors is an interdisciplinary course provides students with scientific principles, concepts, and methodologies required to identify and analyze environmental problems and to evaluate risks and alternative solutions for resolving and preventing them.
+Environmental Science Honors is an interdisciplinary course provides students with scientific principles, concepts, and methodologies required to identify and analyze environmental problems and to evaluate risks and alternative solutions for resolving and preventing them.
 Students will analyze native organism found in Florida to develop a strong understanding of the ecological problems, sustainability, and man's role in the environment Laboratory and research investigations that include the use of scientific inquiry, measurement, problem-solving, observation, classification, prediction, inference, data collection, and analysis are an integral part of this course.